jboone100/aerospike-client-python/BUILD.md

 ### Lua System Modules

 Stream UDF functionality requires a local copy of the system Lua modules.
-By default, those Lua files are copied to `/usr/local/aerospike/lua`.
+By default, those Lua files are copied to an `aerospike` directory inside of Python's' installation path for system dependent packages.
+This directory can be viewed by running  `python -c "import sys; print(sys.prefix);" `
-A different directory can be created, then set:
+To store the files in an additional location: specify the additional location with the `--lua-system-path` option to setup.py

     python setup.py install --lua-system-path=/path/to/lua

-**Note** If you do not use the default location, and you wish to perform Stream UDF operations it will be necessary to specify the locations of the system modules as a configuration parameter to the Aerospike client constructor:
+**Note** If the .lua files are stored somewhere besides `/usr/local/aerospike/lua`. and you wish to perform Stream UDF operations it will be necessary to specify the locations of the system modules as a configuration parameter to the Aerospike client constructor:

 	config = {'hosts': [('127.0.0.1', 3000)], 'lua': {'system_path': '/path/to/lua'} ...}
 	my_client = aerospike.client(config)